 Effective pest control for farms and agricultural premises is essential.
-Pest species are cause for major concern, not only due to the potential loss of revenue due to crop damage, but if left untreated, can also cause significant damage to machinery, equipment and property as well.
+Pest species are cause for major concern, not only due to the potential loss of revenue due to crop damage but, if left untreated, they can also cause significant damage to machinery, equipment and property as well.
 Pest species can include insects, birds and rodents.

 Let’s consider some of the major problems with pests that concern those within the agricultural industry.

 Insects are a big threat.
 They are responsible for two major kinds of damage to growing crops.
 The first is direct injury to plants caused by insects eating leaves and burrowing holes in stems, fruit and/or roots.
 The second is indirect damage, where the insects themselves do little or no harm, but transmit bacterial, viral or fungal infection to a crop.
 Aphids are one of the main culprits in this regard, carrying diseases from plant to plant often uncontrollably as numbers multiply.